Reach out to us for support and recommendations. We have experience and connections to help you find your study path and stay on track.

 Not sure about something?
 We offer access to online support, advice and guidance.
 You might need to speak with someone about swapping subjects or trouble with assignments.
 It might be about getting clarification on a result, or needing to talk over some personal issues.
 In every instance our support services team is here to help.

 Available seven days a week over the phone or through live chat, our student advisor team can answer all your queries.
 And if there’s one thing we’ve learnt, there’s no such thing as a silly question.

-If the thought of going back to being a uni student is on your mind, but you’re not sure where to start or how to find the perfect degree, a student advisor can help.
+If the thought of going back to being a uni student is on your mind, but you’re not sure where to start or how to find the perfect course, a student advisor can help.
 They’ll walk you through our catalogue of degrees and subjects, explain the terminology and the processes, and help you find the perfect match.

 We know that things like applications, student loans and enrolments can sometimes be a bit tricky, so from your first day through to graduation our student advisors are on call to help you.
 And if they can’t help you straight away, they’ll know exactly who can.

 If you're struggling with something personal or worried about anything—whether it relates to your study or not—knowing there's someone you can talk to can really help.